Matthew-Pidlysny/9-The-Final-Chapter/README.md

 A compelling look at the visualization of fractions along a unit circle through their Torsion, utilizing numerous workshops to help students understand it in all it's forms.

+# 2:  Reciprocal-Integer Analyzer

+Our Analyzeer program is intended to be a system which installs a boilerplate identity for any reciprocal value, as discriminatory as it can be.
+We enhance the stamping with our own features.

 # 2:  Breath

 Study philosophy via the Qur'an in this observational analyzer which studies the numerical harmony of the composition of a 1400 year old document, a statistical impossibility.